The following is a guest article by Rachel Bell Hamm.

 How God Got One Over On Me

 It was a member meeting in late 2012.
 Our pastor of international missions told us about the upcoming trips, including a trip to support our North Africa team.
 It would be a conference, a time of respite and training, for our long-term missionaries.
 We would bring the church to them, leading them in worship and putting on a VBS for their kids.
 Our pastor asked for doctors, hair stylists, musicians, and childcare workers.
 He said, “If you are one of those people, please think about joining us.”
+Well, shoot.

 That nagging feeling shot into overdrive.
 After the member meeting, I approached the missions pastor in the lobby.
-“So, like… you need musicians?
+“So, like … you need musicians?
 What does that look like?
 I’m not like committed or anything.
 Just curious.”
 He’s a really straightforward guy.
 He gave me a few more details, and then he just said, “You should go.
 It would be really great for you to go.”

 Cool.
-North Africa… well, I guess I’ll be wearing some hand-dyed dresses soon.
+North Africa.
+Well, I guess I’ll be wearing some hand-dyed dresses soon.
 Thanks, God.

 I Said Yes to the Hand-Dyed Dress

 The trip blew all my expectations out of the water.
-I built friendships with some of “those” missions people, friendships that continue until today.
+I built friendships with some of those missions people, friendships that continue until today.
 I heard testimonies of God’s Kingdom growing that would renew my own faith.
 I found the Lord bringing out new skills and gifts and passions in myself that I would continue to see flourish when we came home.

 And I received an even better gift than all that: I met my husband.
 He had just joined our church, and he knew our trip leaders; in fact, he had been a mid-term missionary with them in the Horn of Africa.
 I introduced myself to him on the day we left for the trip, and then I became friends with his team.
 Two months later, we would be dating; eighteen months later, we would be married.
 In the truest of ironies that only God could pull off, I MARRIED ONE OF THOSE PEOPLE.

 God hasn’t called us to give up our lives in America, not yet anyway.
-But in the three and half years since I first said “Yes” to God, in spite of my fears and serious lack of trust in Him, I have been on two other short-term mission trips, and this is what I have gained:
+But in the three and half years since I first said “Yes” to God, in spite of my fears and serious lack of trust in him, I have been on two other short-term mission trips, and this is what I have gained:

 In Dubai, I met one of the founding pastors of our church, who is now serving in Africa with his family.
 My husband was on their team before I met him; half of their family ended up being in our wedding.
 Their family has been etched in my heart, and I communicate with them regularly.
 I now get to encourage them from across the ocean, and vice versa.

 I traveled to the Horn of Africa with my then-fiance in 2014.
-In five days, we shared the gospel with over 50 people, we saw nearly 30 people come to know Christ!
+In five days, we shared the gospel with over fifty people, we saw nearly thirty people come to know Christ!
 The long-term team said we had given them at least six months’ worth of follow-up work.
 I was able to lead worship in their homes, to teach them the new songs that our congregation was singing in the States, and to keep the family connections strong between our local body and their sent-out body.

 In late 2015, our missions pastor asked me to lead the worship team for another huge training and respite conference for missionaries.
 I spent months preparing songs and liturgy, recruiting band members, rehearsing, and preparing the team for the work.
 And in the summer of 2016, I sang with hundreds of missionaries as they lifted their voices, louder and stronger and clearer than any church I’ve ever seen.
 I heard testimony upon testimony of God’s goodness and provision and miraculous saving work among the nations.
 And I saw one of our dearest missionary families bring forward their ten-year-old son for baptism.
 Not a dry eye on that boardwalk.
 Truthfully, I’m crying now as I remember.